 7.6.4.Leonardo da Vinci:

 Not only students and graduates have the opportunity to go abroad through the European Union, but also trainees and young workers.
 Leonardo is an exchange program for vocational education.
-You will be helped with the financing and organization of internships with about 300 Euro per month - but the amount varies according to the level of the internship fee, because you should receive a total of 500 Euro per month.
+You will be helped with the financing and organization of internships with about 300 Euro per month - but the amount varies according to the amount of the internship fee, because you should receive a total of 500 Euro per month.
 However, your university degree (if you have one!)
-Must not have been more than twelve months old and you may not have worked during this time.
+Must not have been more than twelve months old and you must not have worked during this time.
 You have to complete your internship for three to twelve months in a company in another state of the European Union, one of your accession countries or Iceland, Liechtenstein or Norway or one of the candidate countries.
 The internship must, however, be recognized in the interior.
 For Leonardo, apply to your department or to the appropriate coordinator of your university.
 More information can be found at the BIBB National Agency athttp: //www.na-bibb.de/leonardo or at INWENT: www.europa.inwent.org

 Scholarships for individual countries